My professional journey in collaborative conflict resolution began in 2001 when I transitioned from a legal practice to one focused on mediation.

 Since then, I've been mediating disputes arising from commercial activities, employment, land use, divorce, and family matters.
 I've also been contracted for 13 years each with the Vermont Agency of Education (special education disputes), and with the Vermont Attorney General (employment discrimination complaints).

-Along the way, at the intersection of passion and interest, I began teaching professional workshops.
-And for seven years, beginning in 2011, as visiting faculty at Bennington College, I taught courses of my own design in conflict engagement skills, mediation, negotiation, litigation, and multiparty dispute resolution process.
-My work at Bennington was instrumental in helping me refine the style and content of my Conflict Confident workshops.
+Along the way, I began teaching professional seminars and workshops in conflict resolution skills.
+And, for seven years, was visiting faculty at Bennington College’s Center for the Advancement of Public Action (CAPA) where I taught undergraduate courses of my own design in interpersonal conflict skills, mediation, negotiation, litigation, and multiparty dispute resolution process.

-Prior to mediating and teaching, I practiced law in Vermont and, before that, in New York, including service as an assistant district attorney.
-I earned my law degree from Boston College Law School, and my BA in economics from Lafayette College.
+Prior to mediating, I practiced law in Vermont and, before that, in New York, including service as an assistant district attorney.
+My law degree is from Boston College Law School, and my BA in economics is from Lafayette College.

-In my community, I've enjoyed the opportunity to serve for more than eighteen years in a variety of volunteer and elected positions, including Chair of both the Planning Commission and Policing Committee, and as a member of the Select Board.
+In my community, I've enjoyed serving for more than 18 years in a variety of volunteer and elected positions including as Chair of both the Planning Commission, and the Policing Committee, and as a member of the Select Board.
 I also enjoy coaching youth lacrosse and have for many years.

-Finally, in reference to the photo on this page, with a mediator's passion for possibility, I enjoy a good puzzle.
-Especially one that involves stacking Vermont field stone with my son, the muscles of the operation.
-This is our version of an “inuksuk”— dry-stacked stones in human form used by Inuit people as a landmark or commemorative sign.
-Ours has a prominent heart, and stands in the Y of a footpath pointing both directions—encouraging multiple perspectives.
+Finally (regarding the photo on this page) with a mediator's passion for possibility, I enjoy a good puzzle—especially one that involves stacking Vermont fieldstone.
+Here, I’m with my son, the muscles of the operation.
+This is our favorite “inukshuk” (dry-stacked stones in human form used by Inuit people as a landmark or commemorative sign).
+Ours has a prominent heart, and stands in the Y of a footpath pointing toward both directions, encouraging multiple options and perspectives.